imtushaarr/TusharGuptaPortfolio/README.md

 Enhance interactivity and engagement by experimenting with JavaScript animations and effects.

 **Examples:**
-Check out the live demo here to see the portfolio template in action.
+Check out the live demo here : https://tushar-gupta-portfolio.vercel.app/index.html

 **Contributing:**
 If you have any suggestions for improvements or would like to contribute to this project, feel free to submit a pull request or open an issue.